Bachelor's Thesis in Mathematical Physics and Geometry

 On this page you will find information specific for the course SA114X, with specialization towards Mathematical Physics and Geometry.

-Recommended background knowledge for writing a bachelor's thesis in Mathematical Physics is the course SF2713.
-The course SF2713, Foundation of Analysis, is given during the autumn semester and on special request also during the spring term.
+Recommended background knowledge for writing a bachelor's thesis in Mathematical Physics is the course SF1677.
+The course SF1677, Foundation of Analysis, is given during the spring semester.
 It is recommended that the student has taken this course before taking the course SA114X.
 If you are interested in writing a bachelor's thesis in Mathematical Physics and Geometry you are encouraged to contact the supervisor as soon as possible to discuss possible projects and get advice on needed background material for their particular project.